 The ticket pictured below is from a concert not too far away from forty years ago.
 When I went to this concert those many years ago, Neil Peart, the drummer and primary lyricist for Rush, was only 29, practically still a kid.
-Three days ago Peart passed away at the age of sixty-seven.
+Today it was announced that three days ago, January 7, Peart passed away at the age of sixty-seven.
 I still can't quite believe it.

 It's been a long time since he was much of a presence in my life, but it will take a while to adjust to the idea of a world that doesn't have Neil Peart in it anymore.